ruyuanzhang/snnmotion/README.md

 # snnmotion
-Spiking Neural Network of Center-Surround Interaction
+Spiking Neural Network of Center-Surround Interaction in Motion Perception